-It is also the function of the Audit and Control Committee to issue, prior to the issuance of the audit report, an annual report expressing an opinion on whether the independence of the auditors or audit companies is compromised.
+Issuing annually, prior to the issuance of the audit report, a report expressing an opinion on whether the independence of the auditors or audit companies is compromised.
 This report shall in all cases include a reason assessment of each of the additional services provided, as referred to in the previous section, considered separately and in their totality that consists of services other than statutory audits and how they relate to the requirement of independence or to the regulatory legislation of the activity on auditing of accounts.